Cathe0n/Cyber-Investigator-guide/README.md

 ### Malware Static analysis.

 **Windows systems**
 This part is going to be a bit tricky.
 If the system is known to be infected and YOU have already isolated it from the network, you can perform a full system imaging and analyze the malware safely using the copied image.
 This is called static analysis, and it’s the safest way to analyze a system.
-If you’re going this route, you can use tools like  [IDA](https://hex-rays.com/ida-pro), [PE-Explorer](https://www.pe-explorer.com/) and [OllyDbg](https://www.ollydbg.de/download.htm).Yeah, this is reverse engineering area WHICH will not be fully covered in this guide.
-(I don't think you're going to analyse this deep in most cases! ^-^).
+If you’re going this route, you can use tools like  [IDA](https://hex-rays.com/ida-pro), [PE-Explorer](https://www.pe-explorer.com/) and [OllyDbg](https://www.ollydbg.de/download.htm).
+Yeah, this is reverse engineering area WHICH will not be fully covered in this guide.
+(I don't think you're going to analyse this deep in some cases! ^-^).

 **Linux systems.**
 For Linux systems you can use [REMnux](https://docs.remnux.org/) this has everything you need to analyse malware in Linux systems.